 3. Assessing your vendors’ attack surface

-At the same time that you send questionnaires, it’s important to perform an assessment of your vendors’ public-facing digital footprint to unveil their assets and any possible cyber gaps.
+At the same time that you send questionnaires, it’s important to perform vendor risk assessments of their vendors’ public-facing digital footprints to unveil their assets and any possible cyber gaps.
 Such an assessment can also serve to verify answers to the questionnaire.

-- IT and network: Parameters involving DNS servers, SSL-related protocols and more
+• IT and network: Parameters involving DNS servers, SSL-related protocols, etc.

-- Applications: Parameters involving Web applications, domain hijacking and more
+• Applications: Parameters involving Web applications, domain hijacking, etc.

-- Human: Parameters involving social posture, presence of dedicated security team and more
+• Human: Parameters involving social posture, presence of dedicated security team, etc.

 4. Monitoring continuously